Switzerland, Singapore, US top economic rankings

-In its survey released Wednesday, the Forum said the U.S. — the world's largest economy — moved up two spots from fifth position last year, thanks to improvements in its financial markets and public institutions.
+In its latest survey, released early Wednesday, the Forum said the U.S. — the world's largest economy — moved up two spots from fifth position last year, thanks to improvements in its financial markets and public institutions.

 Six European countries dominated the top 10: Switzerland, Finland, Germany, the Netherlands, the United Kingdom and Sweden.
 Aside from the U.S., the remaining three slots were Asian: Singapore, Japan and Hong Kong.

 The results are based on data from the United Nations and other international organizations as well as the Forum's surveys of business executives.

 The Forum, which hosts the annual gathering of global business and political leaders in the Swiss ski resort of Davos every winter, ranks a country's competitiveness according to factors such as its ability to innovate and the quality of its infrastructure.

 Switzerland and Singapore were at the top of the rankings last year as well.
 Finland fell this year to fourth from third last year, while Germany was fifth, down from fourth last year.
 Japan moved up to sixth, from ninth last year.

 Klaus Schwab, the Forum's founder and executive chairman, cautioned that the health of the global economy is at risk, despite years of support from central banks, because governments are struggling to make the economic reforms needed for growth.

 "The strained global geopolitical situation, the rise of income inequality, and the potential tightening of the financial conditions could put the still tentative recovery at risk and call for structural reforms to ensure more sustainable and inclusive growth," he said.